Professor, African & African Diaspora Studies

 Cherise Smith is the Joseph D. Jamail Chair in African American Studies in the Department African & African Diaspora Studies at the University of Texas at Austin where she is affiliated with Art History.
 Her research centers on African American art, the history of photography, performance, and contemporary art.
 Smith completed the Ph.D. at Stanford University where she worked with Drs.
 Wanda Corn and Pamela Lee.

-This year, Smith is an inaugural residential Scholar of the African American Art Research Initiative at the Getty Research Institute.
-Her project, titled Healing Old Wounds, explores how the contemporary artists Carrie Mae Weems, Charles Gaines, Rodney McMillian, and Cauleen Smith use appropriation and conceptualism to explore traumatic events from the American past.
+Last year, Smith was an inaugural residential Scholar of the African American Art Research Initiative at the Getty Research Institute.
+Her project, titled Healing Old Wounds, explored how the contemporary artists Carrie Mae Weems, Charles Gaines, Rodney McMillian, and Cauleen Smith use appropriation and conceptualism to explore traumatic events from the American past.

 She is the author of Michael Ray Charles: Studies in Blackness (University of Texas Press, 2020) which won the Charles C. Eldredge Prize for Distinguished Scholarship in American Art from the Smithsonian American Art Museum.
 The book places the artist’s work in the context of the 1990s, the rise in collecting of Black “memorabilia,” the challenges posed by art censorship, and Pop art among other historical trends.